Landflier/AcademicWebsite/content/projects/chip-design/gilbert-cell/index.md

 moderate inversion, with a gm/Id=15.
 Higher gm/ID was avoided in order to avoid having too big devices and sacrificing some of the transistor's ft (although the frequency response is a smaller issue, since we are working in the FM broadcasting band).
-For the sizing, a [Jupyter notebook for gm/ID transistor sizing](https://github.com/Landflier/Chipathon_2025_gLayout/blob/main/src/jupyter_notebooks/gmId/sizing_Gilbert_cell.ipynb) was used.
+The sizing calculations were done using the `pygmid` python library, within a [Jupyter notebook](https://github.com/Landflier/Chipathon_2025_gLayout/blob/main/src/jupyter_notebooks/gmId/sizing_Gilbert_cell.ipynb).
 The gm/ID calculation vs the simulation results are given in the table below:

 | Source | Transistor | gm/ID | gm(mS) | ID(uA) |  W(μm) | ft(GHz) | VGS(V) | VDS(V) |
 |------|-------|:------:|:-------:|:--------:|:------:|:-------:|:-----:|:-----:|